18 top big data tools and technologies to know about in 2025

 Hive is SQL-based data warehouse infrastructure software for reading, writing and managing large data sets in distributed storage environments.
 It was created by Facebook but then open sourced to Apache, which continues to develop and maintain the technology.

 Hive runs on top of Hadoop and is used to process structured data; more specifically, it's used for data summarization and analysis, as well as for querying large amounts of data.
-Although it can't be used for online transaction processing, real-time updates, and queries or jobs that require low-latency data retrieval, Hive is described by its developers as scalable, fast and flexible.
+Although it can't be used for online transaction processing or real-time updates, Hive is described by its developers as scalable, fast and flexible.
+A central metadata repository can be used as a building block for data lakes, and Hive supports ACID, low-latency analytical processing and the ability to read and write Iceberg tables.

 Other key features include the following: